MCer4294967296/biggerlabFormReplies/README.md

 ### Known Issues:
-* when creating a list from a pyMongo.cursor object, it sometimes errors.
+* When creating a list from a pyMongo.cursor object, it sometimes errors.
 This is currently worked around by manually iterating through the cursor and append to the list - an imaginable drop in efficiency.
+* Now the main keys are default to `jsjid`, which leave the `_id` field default, which is not serializable by json and need to exclude that field whenever a whole database document is sent.
+Thus the database needs more designing.

+### Future Seeable Improvements:
+* Somehow use json to specify parser for forms, so as to be able to hot reload the server.
+* Store information about forms into the database.
+For example, the main key.
+* Use single-instance mode and not purely static stuff.
+I don't know how flask routes will work with that.
+Doing that has the advantage of not specifying the classname when we want to refer to static stuff like `col` and `mCol`.
+* I'm thinking about use purely query-like arguments as routes - `/getPage?form=hopuFU` or something similar in JSON.
+Since it looks like there aren't much difference between forms apart from the parser and meta parser.
+This will have the advantage of less repeated codes.